Hxrshmxllow/HackPrincetonF25/README.md

-# CarInsight 🚗
+# Revvo 🚗

 > The world's most honest car dealer.

-CarInsight is an intelligent car buying platform that provides real insights, pricing predictions, and expert-level conversations to help you make informed car purchasing decisions.
+Revvo is an intelligent car buying platform that provides real insights, pricing predictions, and expert-level conversations to help you make informed car purchasing decisions.
 Get personalized car recommendations, insurance estimates, depreciation forecasts, and AI-powered car analysis—all in one place.

 ## ✨ Features